mpa139/allanlab/_pages/home.md

 permalink: /
 ---

-We are the youngest lab at the Yale School of the Environment!
+We study environmental policy and governance the Yale School of the Environment!

 <!-- <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >